jadontsai/fiber_coupling_mat292/README.md

 # fiber_coupling_mat292

-This is project code for a fiber coupling optimization system yada yada yada
+This is project code for a fiber coupling optimization system.
+A demonstration video of the setup can be viewed at LINK.